 Musee Et Chiens Fondation St. Bernard

 Only a 5 minute cab ride from Martigny Railway Station, this museum excited us like none other.
 A lively museum devoted to St Bernard’s coupled with fun activities with these dogs- our tailor-made heaven!
 Being the dog lovers that we are, we detest cages and the general environment in which these dogs usually have to live in.
 But thats just not how it is in here.
 These champs do not live in cages, but in miniature doggie apartments with proper beds and even a balcony.
-It is so well maintained that I wouldn’t mind shacking up with them for a day or two and save up on those exorbitant hotel tariffs..Switzerland sure brings out the cheap-skate in us so beautifully!
+It is so well maintained that we wouldn’t mind shacking up with them for a day or two and save up on those exorbitant hotel tariffs..Switzerland sure brings out the cheap-skate in us so beautifully!

 The fun activities include a hike to the nearby hills with the St.B’s in tow.
 You get one dog per couple/group and a keeper leads the way.
 The walk takes about 45 minutes and ends with a fun photo session with the entire pack.
 The museum in itself includes a cafe/restaurant, souvenir shop and a display of the history of St. B’s.
 This is a fun activity for children and adults alike.